pkese/FsChat/README.md

 ![fschat-dialog](https://github.com/user-attachments/assets/b5f6f9e8-bf75-4ea8-9d3f-74addfca4331)

 The above animation contains some fancy HTML/CSS formatting.
-Look at example [dialog.ipynb](docs/dialog.ipynb) for more details and read about how to customize live output rendering below.
+Look at example [dialog.ipynb](docs/dialog.ipynb) for more details and read about how to customize live output rendering below (note: unfortunately, GitHub's *.ipynb* renderer won't show colored bubbles: they are there but GitHub doesn't show them).

 ## Choosing what kind of live output do you want to see

 There is an interface called `IChatRenderer` with three implementations:
 - `StdoutRenderer()` is the default for **FsChat** and renders live outputs to console.
 - `NotebookRenderer()` is the default for **FsChat.Interactive** and renders live outputs as HTML to Dotnet Interactive (Polyglot) notebooks.
-- `NoRenderer()` is a dummy renderer that doesn't output anything (use that if you're writing apps).
+- `NoRenderer()` is a dummy renderer that doesn't output anything (choose this if you're writing apps).

 There are multiple ways of specifying a renderer:
 ```fsharp